 The girl blinked.
-“B-but… I thought this place was forbidden—)”
+“B-but… I thought this place was forbidden—”

 “It is.
 At least, that’s what the Reps tell everyone,” said the stranger.
 Bitterness crept into his tone.
-“They don’t want anyone to know the truth who doesn’t have to.
+“They don’t want anyone to know the truth that doesn’t have to.
 It’s part of the punishment.”

 Bad people.
 The words from long ago echoed through her mind.
 The forest is where the ‘bad people’ go.
 She tensed and prepared to flee…

 Again, those intense eyes bored into her, freezing her in place, but now she could see in them… sympathy.
 Sympathy, and regret, and loss.
 A deep pain that would most likely never heal.
 “I understand you’re afraid,” he said, “but it’s not what you think, I promise.
-This forest is called Tasakeru, it’s a place for exiles.”
+This forest is called Tasakeru; it’s a place for exiles.”

 The word struck a chord with her, cutting through her fear.
 “Exiles?”